andrew121410/Limonium/README.md

 ### Optional Download Arguments
 1. --o `The path of where the jar should go Example: --o /mc-servers/hub/Paper.jar`
 2. --serverjars.com `When this argument is used it will download the jar from` [ServerJars.com](https://serverjars.com/) `instead`
+3. --c `The channel so for geyser the default channel is "standalone" but can be changed to (spigot, bungeecord, velocity, fabric, sponge)`

 ### Download Usage